yuangan/VidFace/README.md

-# VidFace
+# VidFace: A Full-Transformer Solver for Video FaceHallucination with Unaligned Tiny Snapshots
-The official implementation of VidFace
+(The official code)
 （coming soon）